Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Introduction

 This quote by the Greek philosopher Heraclitus highlights how the world is continuously changing.
 Large Language Models (LLMs) are the contemporary catalyst for a revolution in the Information Technology sector \cite{ozkaya:2023}, starting from the release of LLM tools like ChatGPT and GitHub Copilot for the general public between 2022 and 2023 \cite{teubner:2023, dwivedi:2023}.
 LLM-powered code generators and assistants like GitHub Copilot, for instance, fostered the emergence of a new potential pillar for software development: \textsl{AI pair programming} \cite{dakhel:2023, zhou:2024}.
 LLMs can support a variety of software development tasks, such as code generation and information retrieval \cite{hou:2024, wang:2024, di:2025}.
 Enterprise LLM adoption reports from McKinsey \cite{mayer:2025} and DORA \cite{dora:2024, dora:2025} call attention to growing interest from companies in examining the potential of LLMs for software development.
 There is also a growing shift from traditional Q\&A online communities like \textit{Stack Overflow} towards LLM tools as the first source of support \cite{ozkaya:2023, burtch:2024}.
 For instance, the decline in networking traffic of \textit{Stack Overflow} may be attributed to developers adopting LLMs \cite{kabir:2024}.

 Many investigations (e.g., \cite{ziegler:2024, cui:2024, ebert:2023, nam:2024}) highlight the potential benefits associated with software practitioners adopting LLMs.
-For instance, Cui et al. \cite{cui:2024} found software developers using GitHub Copilot achieving an increase of 26.08\% in the number of weekly completed tasks when conducting an experiment with almost five thousand software developers from companies including Microsoft and Accenture.
+For instance, Cui et al. \cite{cui:2024} found that software developers using GitHub Copilot achieved an increase of 26.08\% in the number of weekly completed tasks when conducting an experiment with almost five thousand software developers from companies including Microsoft and Accenture.
 On the other hand, many studies (e.g., \cite{kuhail:2024, krauss:2025, lee:2025, chen:2025}) present the downsides of using LLMs.
 For instance, Lee et al. \cite{lee:2025} observed from surveying 319 knowledge workers that LLMs can potentially affect software developers' critical thinking skills.

 Although there is an emerging amount of studies related to LLMs in Software Engineering (SE) \cite{hou:2024, shi:2025}, there is still a need for investigations focusing on managing the impact of LLMs.
 Mohamed et al. \cite{mohamed:2025} conducted a systematic literature review on how LLMs affect software developer productivity.
 From their thirty-seven selected studies, they summarised most benefits and risks concerning how LLMs affect software developer productivity, such as supporting knowledge acquisition and promoting over-reliance, disruptions to developer flow.
 They highlight that few studies explore aspects involving communication and human-human collaboration.
-Ferino et al. \cite{ferino:2025} conducted a systematic review exploring novice software developers' adoption and use of LLMs in SE activities.
+Ferino et al. \cite{ferino:2026} conducted a systematic review exploring novice software developers' adoption and use of LLMs in SE activities.
 From their 80 selected studies, they identified many research gaps, such as exploring the impact of LLMs on mentorship interactions.

-To gain more understanding about the impact of LLMs in SE tasks and especially how to manage it, our investigation focused on answering this main question: \textbf{\textit{How does the use of LLMs for software development impact software practitioners?}} This question was decomposed into the following research questions (RQs): { \labelitemi{} \begin{itemize}[leftmargin=*] \item \textbf{RQ1}. \textit{How do LLMs take software developers forward?} -- Taking developers forward involves benefits gained from using LLMs.
+To gain more understanding about the impact of LLMs in SE tasks and especially how to manage it, our investigation focused on answering this main question: \textbf{\textit{How does the use of LLMs for software development impact software practitioners?}} This question was decomposed into the following research questions (RQs): { \labelitemi{} \begin{itemize}[leftmargin=*]